benradstone/wandisco-documentation-ldm/docs/connect-to-metastores.md

 | [`hive agent list`](./command-reference.md#hive-agent-list) | List all configured hive agents |
 | [`hive agent show`](./command-reference.md#hive-agent-show) | Show the configuration for a hive agent |
 | [`hive agent types`](./command-reference.md#hive-agent-types) | List supported hive agent types |

+## Next Steps

+Once you have connected to your metastores, [define metadata rules](./define-metadata-rules.md) to define which databases and tables you want to migrate.